 Uber’s co-founders labeled Uber a location-based startup company from the first day.
 To build Uber, Garrett Camp and Travis Kalanick were required to understand the info on iOS and Android geolocation capabilities.

 You’re a bit luckier compared to what they were way back in 2010.
-Technologies have progressed,and has now develop into way easier to get details about the information of location features.
+Technologies have progressed and have now developed into way easier to get details about the information of location features.
 It is possible to have this information listed here, in this post.
-Hopefully it can help you determine steps to make your very own Uber app clone.
+Hopefully, it can help you determine steps to make your very own Uber app clone.

 Taxi-booking applications count on the following mapping and geolocation capabilities:

 Pinpointing a device’s position

 The Uber app for iOS uses the CoreLocation framework to identify the user’s phone location.
 The CoreLocation framework gives you classes and protocols to configure and plan location delivery and send location incidents to the server.
 The CoreLocation framework additionally lets Uber determine geographic locations and monitors a device’s movements since it crosses outlined locations.